Two CSCS-based iteration methods for solving absolute value equations: Two CSCS-based iteration methods for AVEs

-We assume that the Toeplitz matrix $A$ is non-Hermitian positive definite.
-In this case, the next iterate of ${\bm x}^{(k+1)}$ can be approximately computed by the CSCS iteration by making use of $A = \mathcal{B}(\sigma ) - \mathcal{C}(\sigma)$ as following (see \cite{MZZGFZ1})
+We assume that the non-Hermitian Toeplitz matrix $A$ is positive definite.
+In this case, the next iterate of ${\bm x}^{(k+1)}$ can be approximately computed by the CSCS iteration method with using $A = \mathcal{B}(\sigma) - \mathcal{C}(\sigma)$ as the following scheme (see \cite{MZZGFZ1})